-While selecting a Restaurant franchise one should look for the direct and indirect competition in the area where it will be opened.
+While selecting Franchise Restaurants one should look for the direct and indirect competition in the area where it will be opened.
 Look out for the future competition also which can come to take the share of the pie.
 Think about the brand recall when compared with others, and how it is different.

 5. What Kind of the Support Franchisor would give?

-One should clearly read the Franchise agreement in order to have the basic rights for support of the business.
+One should read the Franchise agreement to have the basic rights for support of the business.
 Since the brand name is at stake, the Franchisor have their own set of standards and policies to adhere to.
-The investor should be aware what kind of support he/she will get once the business into existence in terms of human resource, operations, marketing and raw material suppliers.
+The investor should be aware of what kind of support he/she will get once the business into existence in terms of human resource, operations, marketing, and raw material suppliers.